SAP/luigi/docs/navigation-configuration.md

 ### Routing

 You can configure the way Luigi tackles routing in your application in the **Routing** section of the configuration file.
-In the example, you can choose the routing strategy to apply in your application as either hash or path location routing.
+For example, you can choose the routing strategy to apply in your application as either hash or path location routing.

 - **useHashRouting** defines either hash-based (`url.com/#/yourpath`) or path-based (`url.com/yourpath`) routing.
 - **nodeParamPrefix** sets the prefix character when using the `LuigiClient.linkManager().withParam()` function, which provides a way to simply attach query parameters to the view URL for activities such as sorting and filtering.
 The URL contains the parameters to allow deep linking.
 If you want to use a different character prefix, define yours here.
 The default character is `~`.